MicrosoftDocs/VBA-Docs/api/Excel.AboveAverage.Priority.md

 # AboveAverage.Priority property (Excel)

 Returns or sets the priority value of the conditional formatting rule.
-The priority determines the order of evaluation when multiple conditional formatting rules exist in a worksheet.
+The priority determines the order of evaluation when multiple conditional formatting rules exist on a worksheet.

 ## Syntax